sketchplugins/plugin-directory/README.md

 - [Sketch Number Artboards by Position](https://github.com/radermacher/sketch-number-artboards-by-position), by Richard Radermacher: Sketch plugin to number artboards in order of position.
 - [Library Audit](https://github.com/naughtandcross/sketch-library-audit), by Colby Grenier: Export Symbol and Shared Style data from any Sketch Library to CSV.
 - [Separate Shapes](https://github.com/pez/sketchseparateshapes), by Peter Strömberg: A Sketch-app plugin that does a ”boolean” separate operation on two selected shapes.
 Like divide in Pathfinder in Adobe Illustrator.
-- [Launchpad](https://launchpad.animaapp.com), by Anima Team: Export your Sketch design into HTML website.
 - [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
 - [Sketch Slicer](https://github.com/d4rekanguok/sketch-slicer), by Derek Nguyen: Create slice layers from selected layers, with padding or set a fixed size.
 - [Drafta](https://github.com/fragmentlv/drafta), by Fragment: Export designs directly to Drafta